Aura Parental Controls Review 2026: Unique and Tailored Protection

 Aura Parental Controls mobile dashboard showing Balance and Screen time summaries

-You'll also need to grant a few permissions before the app could function properly.
+You'll also need to grant a few permissions before the app can function properly.
 The main ones were accessing the iOS Screen Time function and allowing the app to work as a virtual private network (VPN).

 This means all information transmitted to the internet goes through Aura first, which is how they track and limit app usage.